mnshuhailey/Magento-2-Perfomance-Dashboard/README.md

 # Description #

-Using our experience as [Magento Hosting professionals] we created a list of best-practises for a high performance Magento 2 setup.
 Based on this list we have created a dashboard which automatically tests these various config settings and other setup choices.
 Checks executed: